 I am a Chicago based author, editor, and critic.

-I began working as a music critic and writer for local publications in Minneapolis, MN in 1990, when I was 15.
-Mostly for my own fanzine Hit it or Quit it.
-I started writing for SPIN when I was 19, but that endeavor was short-lived on account of a scathing review of the Rolling Stones Bridges to Babylon--a rare example of an early assessment that I still stand by.
+I began working as a music critic and writer for local publications in Minneapolis, MN in 1990, when I was 15, as well as publishing my own fanzine, Hit it or Quit it.
+I started writing for SPIN in 1994, but that endeavor was short-lived on account of my scathing review of the Rolling Stones Bridges to Babylon--a rare example of an early assessment that I still stand by.
 I wrote for Grand Royal and a bunch of other magazines and weeklies that no longer exist, but mostly fanzines, including a good few years as a columnist at Punk Planet, where I ministered to the punx on the healing value of Mary J. Blige albums.

-In lieu of college, I started a publicity company, doing press for independent record labels and bands.
+In lieu of college, I started a publicity company, doing press for independent record labels and bands for nearly a decade.
 At The Drive In, Gossip, The Promise Ring, Pedro the Lion, Alkaline Trio, Kid606, Dismemberment Plan, Jawbreaker, Jawbox--and dozens more.
 I toured in a few bands, helped make some records, but, as the saying goes, once you've worked in the kitchen of a restaurant, you never want to eat there again.
 And so that was that.

 In 2012, I became the music editor for Rookie; working at a website that is by and for teenage girls was my actual dream come true.
 From 2014 to 2015 I was Editor in Chief of the Pitchfork Review, and Sr. Editor at Pitchfork.
 In 2015 a book anthologizing my criticism, The First Collection of Criticism By A Living Female Rock Critic, was published internationally and it did really well.
 In late 2015, I went to help reboot MTV News as Music Editor, eventually becoming Executive Editor in 2017, and serving as Executive Producer on the Cover Story documentary series.
 In 2017 I became an editor for the American Music Series for University of Texas Press.
 In 2018 I returned to freelancing, and am currently working on a book about women's music history.
-My forthcoming music-memoir, Night Moves, is due out September 17th, 2018 from University of Texas Press.
+My music-memoir, Night Moves, was published in September 2018 by University of Texas Press.